 Change Number 1 Line number in P.O.
 Existing Code Reference New Code Reference Proposed Change Summary Description 2 ((G. "911 operator" means any full-time, fully compensated communications specialist or communications specialist supervisor who works for the department of public safety.
-H. "Labor policy committee" or "policy committee" means the King County council. i.))
-F. rLabor policy" or "policy" means those general principles that work to implement the intent of this chapter and guide negotiations for wages, benefits, working conditions, and other terms of employment.
+H. "Labor policy committee" or "policy committee" means the King County council.
+I.)) F. "Labor policy" or "policy" means those general principles that work to implement the intent of this chapter and guide negotiations for wages, benefits, working conditions, and other terms of employment.
 G. "Labor policy committee" or "policy committee" means the King County council.
-H. "911 operator" means any full-time, fully compensated communications specialist or communications specialist supervisor who works for the department of public safety. i.
-"Public employer" means King County.
-Powers.
+H. "911 operator" means any full-time, fully compensated communications specialist or communications specialist supervisor who works for the department of public safety.
+I. "Public employer" means King County.
+3.16.020 Powers. i.
+I ubile employer means rang dounty.
 185 2910- 2920 3.16.020 3.16.020 The bargaining agent is authorized on behalf of King County to meet, confer, and negotiate with bargaining representatives of the public employees of King County for the purpose of collective bargaining as contemplated by chapter 41.56 RCW and Section 890 of the King County Charter, and to timely recommend to the King County council proposed wages, hours, and ((employee benefits and)) other conditions of county employment for the purpose((s)) of ((county budgets and)) such a collective bargaining agreement or agreements as may be required and authorized by ordinance.
 For the purpose of this section, "wages" includes leaves and employee benefits.
 The bargaining agent shall not negotiate new collective bargaining agreements prior to preparing for bargaining and conferring with the labor policy committee as required in K.C.C.
 3.16.012, 3.16.025, and 3.16.050.
-Clarifies what the Executive bargains and that wages include leaves and employee benefits General pro 1 186 2923- 2938 3.16.025.A.
+Clarifies what the Executive bargains and that wages include leaves and employee benefits 3.16.025 General pro 186 2923- 2938 3.16.025.A.
 3.16.025.A.
-A. The bargaining agent shall establish and conduct a process to prepare for negotiations that performs at least the following functions: 1.
-The bargaining agent should continue to use collaborative or interest-based bargaining where both parties Removes reference to Motion
+A. The bargaining agent shall establish and conduct a process to prepare for negotiations that performs at least the following functions: Removes reference to Motion